Estimated reading time: 13 minutes

 - A Narcissistic boss never EVER feels they’re the problem.
 They have go-to scapegoats, or they may pick employees seemingly at random to be tagged with the blame when something goes wrong.

-- Narcissists create cultures which are toxic and workplaces that are poisonous.
+- Narcissists create cultures that are toxic and workplaces that are poisonous.
 Many don’t realise the damage they cause and the stress they create.
 Some do realise and don’t care.

 - A Narcissistic leader lacks empathy.
 Expect them to have a hard time understanding other points of view, relating to what people are feeling and communicating meaningfully.